 The LEO Foundation has announced its prestigious Gold and Silver awards to two exceptionally promising and talented scientists.
 The DKK 1 million LEO Foundation Gold Award goes to Dr. Maria Kasper and the DKK 500,000 LEO Foundation Silver Award to Dr. Christoph Schlapbach.

-“We are proud to present the two outstanding young scientists with our awards.
-Both have truly advanced our understanding of skin diseases through their valuable contributions to the scientific community, and their outstanding research has the potential to pave the way for new and improved treatments,” says Thorsten Thormann, Chairman of the LEO Foundation Award Committee.
+Copenhagen, Denmark (17 August, 2017) – “We are proud to present the two outstanding young scientists with our awards.
+Both have truly advanced our understanding of skin diseases through their valuable contributions to the scientific community, and their outstanding research has the potential to pave the way for new and improved treatments,” said Thorsten Thormann, Chairman of the LEO Foundation Award Committee.

 The award ceremony will take place in Salzburg on 28 September 2017 at the European Society for Dermatological Research 47th annual meeting.

 Gold Award winner Maria Kasper, MSc, PhD

 Maria Kasper graduated from at the University of Salzburg where she also did her PhD on the topic of Hedgehog signaling and cross-talk with EGFR signaling at the Department of Molecular Biology. ¨